Depression: from the black dog to blue funk

-Moving forward in time, Dr Samuel Johnson, the 18th century’s most distinguished English poet, essayist and lexicographer would probably agree with this, coining the term ‘black dog’ to describe his bouts of clinical depression.
+From ancient Greece to today’s modern world, depression has always been with us.
+So how do we identify it and move forward?
+Depression, has a long history and attracts a wide range of theories about its origins and purpose.
+Dr Samuel Johnson, the 18th century 's most distinguished English poet, essayist and lexicographer would probably agree with this, coining the term 'black dog' to describe his bouts of clinical depression.
 The same term was frequently used by Winston Churchill to express his periods of gloom when dealing with important matters throughout the 20th century.
-So there you have it: melancholia; the ‘black dog’; the doldrums; and ‘blue funk’ Footnote [1].
-Whatever you call it, it’s as real today as it ever has been, particularly in times of crisis.
+Melancholia; the 'black dog'; the doldrums; and 'blue funk'.
+Whatever you call it, it's as real today as it ever has been, particularly in times of crisis.

 How to identify depression

 One trait that psychologists have identified is rumination, which is a negative thought process that repeats itself, digging a bigger hole each time.
-Depressed people can fixate on their perceived problems which may mean they use up lots of their vital mental energy.
+Depressed people can fixate on their perceived problems, which may mean they use up lots of their vital mental energy.

-Physical signs and symptoms
+Signs and symptoms

 The physical signs of depression can include noticeable changes in weight, and not exclusively weight loss.
 People may also move or speak more slowly than you are used to.
 The depressed person may also suffer from a lack of energy and libido.
 In addition, there can be changes to the menstrual cycle, as well as disturbed sleep.